Skip to main content

 (2) When the assistance group is aware of the requirements of verification but refuses to provide both consent and necessary verification, the county agency shall deny or terminate assistance as eligibility cannot be established.

-(3) Assistance may not be terminated when the assistance group refuses to cooperate in validating past eligibility because past eligibility has no bearing upon present need and eligibility.
+(3) Assistance will not be terminated when the assistance group refuses to cooperate in validating past eligibility because past eligibility has no bearing upon present need and eligibility.

-(1) When the assistance group's own statement on the application establishes that the assistance group is ineligible for cash assistance, verification is not required.
-The county agency shall confirm the statement on the application to assure it was an accurate statement and not a mistake in completing the form.
+(1) When the assistance group's own statement on the application establishes that the assistance group is ineligible for cash assistance, verification is not necessary.
+The county agency is to confirm the statement on the application to assure it was an accurate statement and not a mistake in completing the form.

 (2) Verification of earned or unearned income is not necessary when the assistance group either alleges no income or employment in the current period and there is no reason to question the statement, or the assistance group reports earnings sufficiently high to make them clearly ineligible for benefits.

-(3) Verification is not required when some other factor of eligibility, such as age or citizenship, is clearly not met.
+(3) Verification is not necessary when some other factor of eligibility, such as age or citizenship, is clearly not met.

 (E) What are the county agency's responsibilities?

 (1) Explain what verifications and information are necessary to establish eligibility for cash assistance programs.
-Explain where and how to obtain the required verifications.
+Explain where and how to obtain necessary verifications.

-(2) Assist in securing all the required verifications necessary to establish eligibility when the assistance group requests such assistance because of an inability to provide them without the agency's help.
+(2) Assist in securing all necessary verifications to establish eligibility when the assistance group requests such assistance because of an inability to provide them without the agency's help.

 (3) Obtain the verifications when the assistance group is not financially able or is not competent to secure them.
-This shall not be interpreted as noncooperation, nor shall it be used to deny assistance.
+This is not to be interpreted as noncooperation, nor is it to be used to deny assistance.

-(4) The JFS 07341 "Applicant/Recipient Authorization for Release of Information" shall be obtained each time verification of an eligibility factor is required.
+(4) The JFS 07341 "Applicant/Recipient Authorization for Release of Information" is to be obtained each time verification of an eligibility factor is necessary.

-(a) Verification of information from public records does not require written consent.
+(a) Written consent for verification of information from public records is not necessary.

 (b) Verification need be obtained only once when the eligibility factor is not subject to change.